-These and other constraints have led some programs to eliminate their requirements for research and/or internships in recent years.
+These and other constraints have led some programs to eliminate requirements for research and/or internships in recent years.
 These include Environmental Studies

-(internship, removed AY2016-17), Policy Management (major sunset, last grads AY2021-22), and Biochemistry & Molecular Biology (research, removed AY2022-23).
-Other programs have added flexibility to their curriculum to allow students to meet research requirements in other ways that do not require supervision from Dickinson faculty, e.g. by completing internships, summer programs at other institutions, or seminar courses.
+(internship, removed AY2016-17), Biochemistry & Molecular Biology (research, removed AY2022-23).
+Other programs have created curricular flexibility to allow students to meet research requirements in other ways that do not require supervision from Dickinson faculty, e.g. by completing internships, summer programs at other institutions, or seminar courses.